This body of Christians shall be named Nyali Baptist Church (referred to from here as ‘the Church’).

 A copy of this Constitution shall be given to all applicants for membership.

-The Church shall not be dissolved except by resolution passed at a Special Business Meeting as described in Article 6.2 shows a resolution be passed then the process of dissolution will take place in accordance with the framework laid down by the Baptist Convention of Kenya.
+The Church shall not be dissolved except by a resolution passed at a Special Business Meeting as described in Article 6.2 shows a resolution be passed then the process of dissolution will take place in accordance with the framework laid down by the Baptist Convention of Kenya.

 - AFFILIATION AND ASSOCIATION